Mark Stoermer: Hiatus with the Killers (2016–present)

 On May 24, 2016, the Killers announced that Stoermer was taking a break from touring "to pursue other educational goals and releasing a solo album."
-The statement emphasized that Stoermer was still involved in working on the band's fifth album, and that he may still occasionally perform live with them in the future.
+The statement emphasized that Stoermer was still involved in working on the band's fifth album, Wonderful Wonderful, and that he may still occasionally perform live with them in the future.
 Stoermer elaborated further in an interview: "I'm taking a class online right now.
 The reason why I'm doing that is to take a break, but not exclusively.
 It's a combination of a lot of things.
 I've been doing the Killers since 2003 and I think about a thousand shows.
 I just needed to step away a while from that."
 Stoermer performed with the band at their 2017 Glastonbury Festival appearance, as well as at the Vegas Strong benefit show that December.
-Stoermer also appeared with the band as a part of their appearance on Jimmy Kimmel Live in April 2019.
+Stoermer also appeared with the band as a part of their appearance on Jimmy Kimmel Live! in April 2019.

+Stoermer was not involved in the Killers' seventh studio album Pressure Machine, mainly due to complications from COVID-19.
+However, he did contribute to the song selection of their 2023 compilation album, Rebel Diamonds, and performed with the band during their 2024 Las Vegas residency celebrating 20 years of their debut album, Hot Fuss, as well as in the two 20 Years of Hot Fuss shows performed in Australia.
+Stoermer also performed with the band on the single "Bright Lights," released prior to the Las Vegas residency in 2024.
+Stoermer was present with The Killers, Waddy Watchel and David Letterman for The Rock and Roll Hall of Fame 2025 induction ceremony on behalf of Warren Zevon.

 Solo career

 Another Life (2011)

-The debut studio album Another Life was released on November 1, 2011, as a self-release on St. August Records.
-It was available for free download via markstoermer.com and sold on CD and vinyl on January 24, 2012.
+Stoermer's debut studio album Another Life was released on November 1, 2011, as a self-release on St. August Records.
+It was available for free download via markstoermer.com, and sold on CD and vinyl on January 24, 2012.
 It was also released on iTunes the same day along with two bonus tracks.
 Stoermer recorded the album in early 2011 with the help of Glenn Moule and Joel Stein, from Howling Bells, and Jason Hill from Louis XIV.
 The album was mixed by Robert Root and mastered by Bob Ludwig.